 You have all these great ideas for posts and emails, now you need one central location to keep everything organized.

-This handy app available in your browser or on iPhone or Android will help you keep track of your posts and ideas.
+This handy app available in your browser or on iPhone or Android will help you keep track of your social media posts and marketing ideas.

 (Notion can do SO much for your business.
 We’ll get to that in another post soon!)